 There are three good reasons to learn the technique of seed-saving.

-- Savings seeds opens a whole new world of seed trading.
+Savings seeds opens a whole new world of seed trading.
 At least half the vegetable varieties being grown today have no commercial sources.
 If you’d like to try them, you have to trade seeds that you have for seeds you want.
+Saving and sharing seeds is essential to the cultivation of sustainable heirloom gardens and healthy living.

 Two Important Questions